 Step back in time at Palm Springs historical landmarks

 The Plaza Theatre (128 S. Palm Canyon Dr) was built in 1936 and has hosted legends such as Bob Hope and Bing Crosby.
 It was originally a movie house.
-Restoration efforts are underway to bring back its former glory.
+It was newly restored and open for business.

 Welwood Murray Memorial Library (100 S. Palm Canyon Dr.) is a 1941 Spanish Colonial Revival building that houses the Palm Springs Historical Society.